 Installing the Tinkerforge Brick Daemon and Brick Viewer on the RaspPi

-Before we try to connect to Cumulocity IoT, we need to ensure that the RaspPi and the Weather Station can communicate with each other.
+Before we try to connect to Cumulocity IoT, we must ensure that the RaspPi and the Weather Station can communicate with each other.

-For the software connection between the devices, you need to install Tinkerforge’s Brick Daemon and Brick Viewer on the RaspPi.
+For the software connection between the devices, you must install Tinkerforge’s Brick Daemon and Brick Viewer on the RaspPi.
 The installation instructions are provided on the Tinkerforge web page for setting up the Raspberry Pi at https://www.tinkerforge.com/en/doc/Embedded/Raspberry_Pi.html.

 Checking the connection between the Tinkerforge Weather Station and the RaspPi

-Now we need to start the Brick Daemon and set up the Brick Viewer to communicate with the Weather Station.
-Note that both components need to be started with sudo, to permit a USB connection between the devices.
+Now we must start the Brick Daemon and set up the Brick Viewer to communicate with the Weather Station.
+Note that both components must be started with sudo, to permit a USB connection between the devices.

 sudo brickd sudo brickv